dirkleas/miditoyz/help.md

-  init     Generate a new music collection from a source directory into a... raw      Dump a MIDI song file in alternative raw text format with... stream   Stream music from a catalog song list, a midi file, or... voices   Generate a list of voices for each track in a midi song file.
+  init     Generate a new music collection from a source directory into a... raw      Dump a MIDI song file in alternative raw text format with... stream   Stream music from a catalog song list, a midi file, or... verify   Verify MIDI song file can be processed with mido and music21... voices   Generate a list of voices for each track in a midi song file.

 $ miditoyz init --help